jbee/purejin/docs/index.md

 ## What about maven?
 Maven is part of the complexity problem.
 I you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations and so forth.
 Take it as a hint.
-Maybe you feel that something is quite wrong.
+Maybe you feel that something isn't right?
-Open your mind for the possibility that maven is one of those things and you'll understand.
+Then open your mind for the possibility that maven is one of those things and you'll understand.

 ## How to learn it
 The [tests](https://github.com/jbee/silk/tree/master/src/test/se/jbee/inject/bind)